COMMON LAW vs. CIVIL LAW

 3. In some civil law jurisdictions, the writings (doctrine) of legal scholars can greatly influence court decisions.

 4. In civil law systems, parties have less freedom to contract.
-Many terms are automatically included by law, and parties cannot contract out of certain
+Many terms are automatically included by law, and parties cannot contract out of certain situations.

-International Business Law Firm
+International Business Lawyer

 Providing international business law services respecting the law of the US, Canada, and the UK